The Hatfield House

 relief, carvings became paintings and gold leaf became cheap gold

-Since the English theatres did not cater to the Catholic Churches they were never patterned after churches and often were much larger.
-(I'll bet the English theatres were sorry that they didn't get the churches endorsement since the Puritans later shut down all the theatres in England.~1642.])
+Since the English theatres did not cater to the Catholic Church they were never patterned after churches and often were much larger.

 Now I'll explain it in great detail and prove it to your total satisfaction.

-The closest and most similar theatre to the one in Hatfield House was the second Blackfriars theatre in London, 1596. (drawing left) You can see it has many of the same elements as does the Hatfield theatre including the very high curved or angled ceiling (for acoustics), the benches used for seating and the nicely engraved box seats (located at the end of the hall at Hatfield House).
+The closest and most similar theatre to the one in Hatfield House was the second Blackfriars theatre in London, 1596. (drawing right) You can see it has many of the same elements as does the Hatfield theatre including the very high curved or angled ceiling (for acoustics), the benches used for seating and the nicely engraved box seats (these are located at the other end of the hall at Hatfield House in the left photo).

-The Hatfield House theatre was mainly patterned after an early Byzantine Church in Ravenna Italy, Sant Apollinare Nuovo (right, to see the ceiling and mosaic, scroll down).
+The Hatfield House theatre was mainly patterned after an early Byzantine Church in Ravenna Italy, Sant Apollinare Nuovo (left, to see the ceiling and mosaic, scroll down).

 Why this church?
 It was one of the very first true Christian churches and it was Byzantine (originally it was Arian) dating from 530 AD.
 The early Byzantine or Eastern Orthodox Church was considered to be an uncorrupted version of the early Catholic Church which is exactly what the Anglican Church was considered to be.
 So it was OK to use an early Byzantine Church as a model for a theatre in England.

 How did I do it?
-Though anyone who was English was suspect of being a heretical Anglican at first I just wore black when I talked with clergy and affected an Irish brogue, since Ireland is where many English Catholics had moved to after the Catholic Church was outlawed in England.
+Though anyone who visited Italy who was English was suspect of being a heretical Anglican at first I just wore black when I talked with clergy.
+I also affected an Irish brogue, since Ireland is where many English Catholics had moved to after the Catholic Church was outlawed in England.
+Later on they somehow learned I was from England but they were not concerned with that.
+They only worried that I might be a spy for the Vatican but that is another story which could make an entire book involving treaties, fights and narrow escapes by boats.

-Even before Elizabethan times those halls were considered barbaric in England.
+Even before Elizabethan times those great halls were considered barbaric in England.
 There are a dozen other points showing it is not a Medieval great hall such as the fireplace which is in the middle of the room.
 In a great hall it almost always was located at the end of the room.
 That made everyone want to be close to the ruler who sat near it with his back against the wall and usually in the corner because he couldn't trust anyone.
-That way the light from the fire would illuminate any knives or swords that were being drawn and the ruler could see an assassination attempt before it took place.
 Like I said, barbaric.

 Perhaps you can more easily see the ceiling and the mosaics of the cathedral in this very large photo.
 If you are interested then you can see more of the mosaics at Sant Apollinare on this web site.